iam-sysop/Bonobo-Git-Server/readme.md

 Installation
 -----------------------------------------------

-These steps illustrate simple installation with Windows 2008 Server and IIS 7.
-They are exactly the same for higher platforms (Windows Server 2012 and IIS 8.0).
+These steps illustrate simple installation with Windows 2008 R2 Server and IIS 7.5.
+They are exactly the same for higher platforms (Windows Server 2012+ and IIS 8.0+).

 * **Extract the files** from the installation archive to `C:\inetpub\wwwroot`

-* **Allow IIS User to modify** `C:\inetpub\wwwroot\Bonobo.Git.Server\App_Data` folder.
+* **Allow IIS User to modify** `C:\inetpub\wwwroot\gitserverdotnet\App_Data` folder.
 To do so
     * select Properties of App_Data folder,
     * go to Security tab,
     * click edit,
     * select IIS user (in my case IIS_IUSRS) and add Modify and Write permission,
     * confirm these settings with Apply button.

-* **Convert Bonobo.Git.Server to Application** in IIS
+* **Convert gitserverdotnet to Application** in IIS
     * Run IIS Manager and navigate to Sites -> Default Web Site.
-You should see Bonobo.Git.Server.
+You should see gitserverdotnet.
-    * Right click on Bonobo Git Server and convert to application.
+    * Right click on gitserverdotnet and convert to application.
     * Check if the selected application pool runs on .NET 4.0 and convert the site.

-* **Launch your browser** and go to [http://localhost/Bonobo.Git.Server](http://localhost/Bonobo.Git.Server).
-Now you can see the initial page of Bonobo Git Server and everything is working.
+* **Launch your browser** and go to [http://localhost/gitserverdotnet](http://localhost/gitserverdotnet).
+Now you can see the initial page of gitserver.net and everything is working.
     * Default credentials are username: **admin** password: **admin**